 Crockpot Chicken and Rice

 Slow cooker models are all different and you may need to adjust the time or liquid measurements slightly to suit your slow cooker.
 If your rice is cooked through, but there’s still excess broth in the slow cooker, simply ladle some out.
 Keep in mind that more liquid will be absorbed as it cools.

 Yes, you can put raw chicken in a slow cooker.
-Chicken usually needs to cook for at least 4 hours on low in the slow cooker.
-You can use a meat thermometer to check to make sure it’s at least 165 internal temperature.
+Usually, chicken has to slow cook for at least 4 hours on low.
+To determine doneness a meat thermometer to check the internal temperature.
 Never put frozen raw chicken in the crockpot.

-Yes, you can make chicken and brown rice in a crock pot.
-Brown rice typically needs more liquid than white rice.
-We haven’t tested brown rice, but I think it would need another hour of cooking time and 1 cup more broth.
+Yes, you can use brown rice instead of white rice.
+In general, brown rice requires more cooking liquid than white rice.
+Although the recipe hasn’t been tested with brown rice, I think it will need an extra hour of cooking time and 1 additional cup of broth.
 Try it at your own risk!

-Reheating: You can reheat this recipe in the microwave, toaster oven, oven or on the stove.
+Reheating: Reheat this meal in the microwave, a toaster oven, conventional oven, or in a skillet on the stove.

+Crockpot Chicken and Rice